MohamedHaitamKsiks/awesome-simple-engine/README.md

 ### 2D Module

-ASEngine offers a high level 2D Module that supports Transform Hiearchy, Sprites, Text rendering, and other drawing functions.
-The 2D renderer uses batching to reduce the number of draw calls.
+ASEngine provides a comprehensive 2D module that includes features for transform hierarchy, sprite management, text rendering, and various drawing functions.
+This module enhances performance by using batching techniques to minimize the number of draw calls.

-You can add it to your project in the registry function:
+To integrate the 2D module into your project, you need to add it through the registry function:

 ```sh
 Module2D::Init();